Drug information

 What side effects can Symtuza cause?

-Other possible side effects of Symtuza include:
+Other possible serious side effects:

-Tell your health care provider if you have any side effect that bothers you or that does not go away.
+Tell your health care provider if you have any side effects that bother you or that do not go away.

 These are not all the possible side effects of Symtuza.
 To learn more about possible side effects of Symtuza, read the drug label or package insert or talk to your health care provider or pharmacist.